Religious habit: Clergy

 Usually, secular priests wear either a black cassock or an ordinary men's garb in black or another dark color along with a white clerical collar.
 White cassocks or clothes may be worn in hot climates.
 Also, a ferraiolo (a kind of cope) could be worn along with the cassock.
 Priests also traditionally wore a biretta along with the cassock.

-Deacons, priests, and bishops belonging to religious institutes wear the habit of that institute.
+Deacons, priests, and bishops belonging to religious institutes wear the habit of their institute.

 Abbot or cardinal

-Latin Rite clergy other than bishops, in particular any who are abbots or apostolic prefects or ordinary of a personal ordinariate, may wear pontifical items.
+Latin Church clergy other than bishops, in particular any who are abbots or apostolic prefects or ordinary of a personal ordinariate, may wear pontifical items.
 Mitre, crosier and ring are bestowed on an abbot at his blessing and the pectoral cross is a customary part of an abbatial habit.